MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 # Prereading

 - This isn't a guide, this is a mechanic explanation.
 There's many ways to handle all of these mechanics - do whatever's appropriate for your raid team.
-- Light for final encounter is {{power}}.
+- Light for final encounter is {{power}} on Legend.
 - Taken Spec is enabled, but **all** encounter bosses are treated as Hive.
 There is one spot per encounter where there are more-or-less exclusively Taken enemies - power to you if you want to deal with menuing to optimize damage/clear on trash with your non-boss weapons.

 ## Ammo Generation
 This section is for you, Aeon users.
 - E1, E2 and E3 have miniboss Knights or Wizards that can be finished for heavy drops.
 E4 and E5 have none on Legend.
-- Hive and Taken are in this raid, so any of the three Champion types could be present on Master in addition to the Unstoppable one already present in E1.
-Expect Overload Hobgoblins in E4M/E5M.
+- On Master difficulty, there are several Champions in every encounter and no more than two types per encounter.

 ---